Ryalian/R0/readme.md

   - v0.5.6 Implement Action for the application(Add, edit, Remove DS item).
 No actual change to the data
   - v0.5.8 Implement database to replace hardcoded data.
 Action actually works.

- First Application is ready for delivery here.
+ First Application should be ready for delivery at this point.
 App will get small clean up until 1.0

   - v0.6 Create home page, make application selectable.
 Implementation of Router!
   - v0.7 Basic function of core Engine(SOUL!)